raspberrypi/documentation/linux/kernel/building.md

 make bcm2711_defconfig
 ```

+#### Customising the Kernel version using LOCALVERSION

-After this is done, you will likely want to adjust the `LOCALVERSION` to ensure your new kernel does not get the same version string as the upstream kernel.
+In addition to your kernel configuration changes, you may wish to adjust the `LOCALVERSION` to ensure your new kernel does not receive the same version string as the upstream kernel.
 This both clarifies you are running your own kernel in the output of `uname` and ensures existing modules in `/lib/modules` are not overwritten.

 To do so, change the following line in `.config`:
 ```